 - Note: The recommendation is based on the most current Virginia Department of Health (DOH) Guidelines which can be found HERE.

 - If you are not comfortable with returning to play, DON’T!

 - Take your temperature daily and especially before activities with others.

 - Wash hands thoroughly before and after training.

 - Bring, and use, hand sanitizer with you at every training.

-- Wear a mask before and immediately after all training.
+- Wear a mask before and immediately after all training if not fully vaccinated.

 - Do not touch or share anyone else’s equipment, water, food or bags.

 - Practice social or physical distancing, place bags and equipment at least 10 feet apart.

 - Wash and sanitize all equipment before and after every training.

 - No group celebrations, high-5s, hugs, handshakes, fist-bumps, etc.

 - Follow all CDC guidelines as well those of your local health authorities.